nadin-Starkware/starkbet/README.md

      ```

 6. **Update Application Name (optional)**
-   - Replace all occurrences of `"catering-app"` and `"starkitchen"` in the repository with your desired application name.
+   - Replace all occurrences of `"starkbet"` and `"starkitchen"` in the repository with your desired application name.
 This may include package names, configurations, or deployment references.

 7. **Customize Functionality**